These Outdoor Plant Parenting Hacks will ensure that your green friends stay healthy and thriving without spending much money.

 Succulents and cacti love fast-draining soil and mixing cat litter will not only make the growing medium well-draining but will also make it organically rich.

-For best results, use two parts of kitty litter to one part each of soil and horticultural grit.
+For best results, use two parts of kitty litter for one part of each soil and horticultural grit.
+You can also mix styrofoam balls to improve soil structure!

 19. Use Ice Cubes to Water your Plants